 - Make sharing knowledge and training as it becomes available a core foundation of organizational operations.
 Everyone impacted should participate in comprehensive opportunities to improve the quality of the coding and documentation program and feel a personal investment.

 The most effective way to address the scalability issue that often stresses the billing function, especially as we navigate the COVID-19 PHE, is to engage a third-party partner that can assume responsibility for executing all aspects of the billing process.
 Whether temporarily or long-term, utilizing a scalable, cost-effective automated solution that manages billing complexities while meeting payer criteria ensures accurate claims are submitted, paid quickly, and denials minimized.

 By engaging an off-site team to provide billing support, these functions would seamlessly resolve behind the scenes:

 - Payment Posting

 - Analytics (designed for financial management)

 Denials management is often cited as an ongoing problem in many practices.
-To optimize outstanding 3rd party aging AR, state-of-the-art AI-driven technology is available that can utilize proprietary recovery prediction algorithms to focus efforts on which denials are collectible so that energy is spent on the recovery of revenue and increase of early cash flow.
+To optimize A/R, state-of-the-art AI-assisted automation is available that can utilize proprietary recovery prediction algorithms to focus efforts on which denials are collectible so that energy is spent on recovery of revenue and increase of early cash flow.

-By reducing write-offs and identifying the next best action through machine learning algorithms based on payer guidelines and procedures, a group can be assured the maximum revenue is collected.
-When evaluating claims management solutions, consider AI-driven software functions critical to achieving the long-term goal of permanently reducing revenue loss from aging claims:
+By reducing write offs and identifying the next best activity through automated algorithms based on payer guidelines and procedures, a group can be assured the maximum revenue is collected.
+When evaluating claims management solutions, consider these AI-enhanced software functions critical to achieving the long-term goal of permanently reducing revenue loss from denied claims: